Neutron Star Crust Can Support A Large Ellipticity: The Perturbed Star

 we grouped together $\delta \Phi_{tot}$ and $\chi_{tot}$ into the variable $U_{tot} = \delta \Phi_{tot} + \chi_{tot}$ (as \cite{Gittins2021} did) so that the ODEs were homogeneous.
+For instance, \cite{Gittins2021} choose $\chi_{tot} = A r^2 Y_{lm}$ (see equation (\ref{eqn::tidal-like_force})).
 Then, we generated $n$ arbitrary linearly independent solutions with a fourth-order Runge-Kutta algorithm and found a linear combination whose $n$ constant coefficients were fixed by the $n$ boundary conditions, where $n=6$ for the fluid-solid star and $n=2$ for the fluid star.
 This method is similar to the one that was used in \cite{Kruger2015}.

 \textit{Method 2}: If the equations couldn't be written in a homogeneous form, we integrated the equations with a fourth-order Runge-Kutta algorithm that operated within a globally convergent Newton method (GCNM) \cite{NR}.
 The GCNM ensured that all of the boundary conditions of both the fluid-solid star and the fluid star were satisfied.